 - Phase 3 (2019-2023) - expansion with additional festival data; integration of spatial searches and interface allowing for user input

 We are currently in Phase 3.
-The immediate aim is to compile an on-line prosopographical database of ancient athletes and performers in the Roman world based on reference collections and epigraphic corpora.
-The initial focus was on the design of the database and ont systematic collection, updating and digitisation of existing collections of evidence for particular types of victors, such as Olympic victors, Isthmian victors and Pythian victors.
+The immediate aim is to compile an online prosopographical database of ancient athletes and performers in the Roman world based on reference collections and epigraphic corpora.
+The initial focus was on the design of the database and on the systematic collection, updating, and digitization of existing collections of evidence for particular types of victors, such as Olympic victors, Isthmian victors, and Pythian victors.

 Follow our progress on our blog.

-The Connected Contests database is hosted by the webhosting service of the Center for Information Technology, University of Groningen, The Netherlands.
+Infrastructure: the Connected Contests database is hosted by the web hosting service of the Center for Information Technology, University of Groningen, The Netherlands.
 We use a MariaDB RDBMS, which is automatically backed up daily.

 The Database Model of the Connected Contests database is presented schematically in this figure.
 The central table in the database, called Event, represents a single accomplishment of a single Person at a single Contest, in a single Discipline.
 Thus, the Events are the elementary constituents of our data model.
 Every other table, such as Person, Place, Contest, Discipline, links to Event.